ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 `Gorilla(bytes_size)` — Calculates XOR between current and previous floating point value and writes it in compact binary form.
 The smaller the difference between consecutive values is, i.e. the slower the values of the series changes, the better the compression rate.
 Implements the algorithm used in Gorilla TSDB, extending it to support 64-bit types.
 Possible `bytes_size` values: 1, 2, 4, 8, the default value is `sizeof(type)` if equal to 1, 2, 4, or 8.
 In all other cases, it’s 1.
 For additional information, see section 4.1 in [Gorilla: A Fast, Scalable, In-Memory Time Series Database](https://doi.org/10.14778/2824032.2824078).

+#### GCD

+`GCD()` - Calculates GCD of all numbers, then it divides them by it.
+This codec is for data preparation and is not suitable for use without an additional codec.
+GCD-codec can be used with Integers(from 8 up to 256 bytes), Decimals and DateTime.
+A good use case would be to store timestamps or monetary values with high precision.

 #### FPC

 `FPC(level, float_size)` - Repeatedly predicts the next floating point value in the sequence using the better of two predictors, then XORs the actual with the predicted value, and leading-zero compresses the result.
 Similar to Gorilla, this is efficient when storing a series of floating point values that change slowly.
 For 64-bit values (double), FPC is faster than Gorilla, for 32-bit values your mileage may vary.
 Possible `level` values: 1-28, the default value is 12.
 Possible `float_size` values: 4, 8, the default value is `sizeof(type)` if type is Float.
 In all other cases, it’s 4.
 For a detailed description of the algorithm see [High Throughput Compression of Double-Precision Floating-Point Data](https://userweb.cs.txstate.edu/~burtscher/papers/dcc07a.pdf).